Tejees/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     ![Picture 26](../images/dp-300-lab1-14.png)

-1. Inside the Virtual Machine, Select the Windows Start button and type **SSMS(1)**.
-Select **Microsoft SQL Server Management Studio 19(2)** from the list.
+1. Inside the Virtual Machine, Select the search bar besides the Windows Start button and type **SSMS(1)**.
+Select **SQL Server Management Studio 20(2)** from the list.

    ![Picture 34](../images/dp-300-lab1-15.png)

 1. When SSMS opens, notice that the Connect to Server dialog will be pre-populated with the default instance name.
-Check the option Trust server certificate and then select Connect.
+Check the option **Trust server certificate** and then select Connect.

     ![Picture 35](../images/up2.png)